11th grade reading list for students aged 16-17

 The Handmaid’s Tale by Margaret Atwood

 Set in dystopian New England in a patriarchal society, Offred is a handmaiden.
 Deprived of her name, her family and her freedom, she relates the circumstances that changed her life and the lives of all women.
-A though-provoking read for 11th graders.
+A thought-provoking read for 11th graders.

 The Handmaid's Tale by Margaret Atwood